Updated September 2, 2023

 Perhaps not as well-known as others, Stock Rover is one of the best overall platforms for portfolio research and management.

-Their platform includes some great, pre-built stock screeners.
+Their platform includes 140+ pre-built stock screeners.
 But they also offer tools for you to build your own, which can help you identify the best investments for your portfolio.
-Their screeners can be customized using hundreds of different criteria.
+You can customize your screeners using hundreds of different criteria.[4]

 Stock Rover's best feature is the ability to connect with your brokerage account and import your portfolio holdings.
 Even if your brokerage isn't supported, you can still manually create your portfolio.